 Welcome to MKTG 4100 - Retail Management - at Otterbein University.
 In this course, we will learn about what drives some retailers to a positional advantage and others to a positional disadvantage.
-Retailing Management by Levy, Weitz, and Grewal remains the only required textbook.
+Retailing Management by Levy, Weitz, and Grewal remains the only required textbook along with two case packets.

 Content related to the (a) cases, (b) reflection essay, (c) participation points, and (d) quizzes are available by clicking this link.